mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 }
 {% endhighlight %}

-OK, now we’ll write some code that stores a lot of messages using our function — taking advantage of its polymorphic API — and measure its performance.
+OK, now we'll write some code that stores a lot of messages using our function — taking advantage of its polymorphic API — and measure its performance.

 {% highlight js %}
 const { performance } = require('perf_hooks');